Panchaganga Express

 Train is named after Gangavali river near Kumta and Ankola of Uttara Kannada and Panchagangavalli river of udupi districts.

 This train runs between KSR and Karwar as 16595/16596 Panchaganga Express.
 It is widely considered that train which changed the way people travel in coastal Karnataka.

-Bypassing Mangalore city is one of the major reason for trains tremendous success as it saves minimum 4 hours travel time of commuters.
+Bypassing Mangaluru central is one of the major reason for trains tremendous success as it saves minimum 4 hours travel time of commuters.

-Few Passengers were asking railway board to operated this train as a single train by connecting Madgaon with Bangalore.
-Also Bangalore people gets one more daily train to Madgaon.But Railway board outrightly rejected this demand and said this train is dedicated to people of Karnataka coastal and not beyond that.
+Few Passengers were asking railway board to operate this train as a single train by connecting Madgaon with Bengaluru.
+Also Bengaluru people gets one more daily train to Madgaon.But Railway board outrightly rejected this demand and said this train is dedicated to people of Karnataka coastal and not beyond that.
 Also Karwar Madgaon special express is an important train to connect Karwar with Madgao hence no point of converting it as single train it said.